There are things you should know about protecting your dog and your pool before you decide to let your best friends in the water.

 Is your dog ready to swim in your pool?

 Besides all these tips for swimming with your dog, remember, dogs are just like humans.
 They react to water the same way and they can also fall victim to drowning.
 I urge everyone to swim safe, especially with dogs and novice swimmers.
+A thing to note also is that swimming with pets can lead to higher chemical usage, so always make sure that you have a complete set of pool chemicals on hand at all times!
+Click below to browse our complete collection of pool chemicals on the online store.

 Do you have any questions about this topic or the featured products?
 No worries, we're here to help!
 Drop us a question down below and we'll get back to you ASAP.